KhronosGroup/Vulkan-Samples/samples/performance/constant_data/constant_data_tutorial.md

 ### **Introduction**

-Dynamic descriptor sets differ to the regular descriptor sets because they allow an offset to be specified when we aere *binding* (`vkCmdBindDescriptorSets`) the descriptor set.
+Dynamic descriptor sets differ to the regular descriptor sets because they allow an offset to be specified when we are *binding* (`vkCmdBindDescriptorSets`) the descriptor set.
 This dynamic offset can be used in addition to the base offset used at the time of updating the descriptor set.

 One case in which this can be useful is: